Evidence for Policy: A Fellowship for Local Government Staff

 A one-year program for teams from California cities and counties

-The Stanford Impact Labs Evidence for Policy Fellowship is a one-year program developed to support the professional development and policy goals of career staff on teams in local governments in California that have not benefited from policy and programmatic initiatives nationwide to support evidence-based policy and innovation.
+The Stanford Impact Labs Evidence for Policy Fellowship is a one-year program designed to support the professional development and policy goals of career staff in up to ten local governments in California, as they bring data, evidence, and research to bear in the design and implementation of a policy priority to promote economic opportunity or social mobility in their communities.

 Program Overview